-Guillermo’s international appearances as a Guest Conductor include the Toronto Symphony Orchestra, Sinfóníuhljómsveit Íslands (Iceland Symphony Orchestra), Polska Filharmonia Bałtycka (Polish Baltic Philharmonic), La Orquesta Estable del Teatro Argentino, Orquesta Sinfónica de Xalapa, Orquesta de Córdoba in Spain, and the Orquesta Sinfónica de Chile.
-In the United States, he has appeared with the symphony orchestras of Detroit, New Jersey, Memphis, Phoenix, Colorado, Berkeley, Tucson, Santa Fe, Toledo, Fairfax, and San Jose, as well as the New York City Ballet at Lincoln Center and the Juilliard Orchestra.
+International appearances include the Toronto Symphony, Iceland Symphony, the Baltic Philharmonic in Poland, Orquesta del Teatro Argentino in La Plata, Xalapa (Mexico), the Orquesta de Cordoba in Spain, and the Orquesta Sinfonica de Chile.
+In the US he has appeared with the symphony orchestras of Detroit, New Jersey, Memphis, Phoenix, Colorado, Tucson, Fairfax, San Jose, Juilliard Orchestra, and the New York City Ballet at Lincoln Center.

-Many of the leading artists of our time have collaborated with Guillermo, including Itzhak Perlman, Yo-Yo Ma, Hilary Hahn, Placido Domingo, Joshua Bell, Olga Kern, János Starker, James Galway, Midori, Horacio Gutiérrez, the Emerson String Quartet, the Fine Arts Quartet, Ben Heppner, Rachel Barton Pine, Pepe and Ángel Romero, Elmar Oliveira, Vadim Gluzman, and Philippe Quint.
+Guillermo Figueroa has collaborated with many of the leading artists of our time, including Itzhak Perlman, YoYo Ma, Hilary Hahn, Placido Domingo, Joshua Bell, Olga Kern, Janos Starker, James Galway, Midori, Horacio Gutierrez, the Emerson and Fine Arts String Quartets, Ben Hepner, Rachel Barton Pine, Pepe and Angel Romero, Elmar Oliveira, Vadim Gluzman, and Philippe Quint.

-A renowned violinist as well, his recording of Ernesto Cordero’s violin concertos for the Naxos label received a Latin Grammy nomination in 2012.
-Guillermo was Concertmaster of the New York City Ballet and a Founding Member and Concertmaster of the Orpheus Chamber Orchestra, making over fifty recordings for Deutsche Grammophon.
-Also accomplished on the viola, Guillermo performs frequently as a guest of the Fine Arts, American, Amernet, and Orion string quartets.
+A renowned violinist as well, Figueroa’s recording of Ernesto Cordero’s violin concertos for the Naxos label received a Latin Grammy nomination in 2012.
+He was Concertmaster of the New York City Ballet, and a Founding Member and Concertmaster of the Orpheus Chamber Orchestra, making over fifty recordings for Deutsche Grammophon, a German classical record label, and the oldest surviving established record company.
+Also accomplished on the viola, Guillermo Figueroa performs frequently as guest of the Fine Arts, American, Amernet, and Orion string quartets.

-Guillermo has given the world premieres of four violin concertos written for him: in 1995, the Concertino by Mario Davidovsky at Carnegie Hall with the Orpheus Chamber Orchestra; in 2007, the Double Concerto by Harold Farberman with the American Symphony at Fisher Hall, Lincoln Center; in 2008, the Violin Concerto by Miguel del Águila, commissioned by Guillermo and the New Mexico Symphony Orchestra; and, in 2009, Ínsula: Suite Concertante by Ernesto Cordero with Croatia’s world-famous ensemble I Solisti di Zagreb.
+Figueroa has given the world premieres of four violin concertos written for him: in 1995 the Concertino by Mario Davidovsky, at Carnegie Hall in 2007 the Double Concerto by Harold Farberman, with the American Symphony at Fisher Hall, Lincoln Center; in 2008 the Violin Concerto by Miguel del Aguila, commissioned by Figueroa and the New Mexico Symphony Orchestra and in 2009 ĺnsula, Suite Concertante, by Ernesto Cordero with the Solisti di Zagreb in Zagreb.